mvolkmann/web-translate/README.md

       If none exist then `translations` begins empty.
    2. For each key/value pair in the English translation file `en.json` ...
-      - If there is not already a translation for this key, get the translation for the value from Google Translate and save it in `translations`.
+      - If there is not already a translation for this key, get the translation for the value from the selected translation service and save it in `translations`.
    3. For each key found in source files ...
-      - If there is not already a translation for this key, get the translation for the value from Google Translate and save it in `translations`.
+      - If there is not already a translation for this key, get the translation for the value from the selected translation service and save it in `translations`.
    4. Write `translations` to a new translation file for the current language.